tony-507/analyzer/src/avContainer/README.md

 ## Features

-This module aims to support the following features.
+This module performs:

-* Parsing of TS header and adaptation field
-* Parsing of different PSIs and PES header
+* Demultiplexing of TS to get the data type of each elementary stream
-* [WIP] Calculation of PCR on stream PES
+* PCR interpolation on TS packets
-* [WIP] Upon the arrival of updated PSI information, the parsing references to the new information if we are parsing packets later than that PSI

 ## Technical Detail

-This module employs the following desgin.
+This module consists of three parts: tsdemux, tsmux and model.

+### model

+This directory contains I/O utilities to convert between bitstreams and readable data.

-### Architectural Design
+### tsdemux

 The demuxer is composed of several components: tsDemuxPipe, demuxMonitor, demuxController.
 They can communicate with each other internally.
 This implementation allows separation of concerns and makes debugging and development easier.